-These Pork and Ginger Pot Stickers are so good, they might even taste better than the restaurant version!
+These Pork and Ginger Pot Stickers are so good, they taste better than the restaurant version!
 Light wonton dumplings with the most delicious pork filling!

 Who doesn’t love Chinese food?
 Chinese food take-out nights are very exciting in our house because they usually don’t happen very often.

 One of the reasons for that is these Pork and Ginger Pot Stickers.
 We figured out by learning to make our favorite recipes at home that we can have what we love more often, and probably a little better for you then take out.

 These Pork and Ginger Pot Stickers take a little but to get prepared, but I really don’t mind doing it.
 The filling only takes a few minutes to put together and once they’re filled- that’s kind of it- a few minutes in a pan to cook and dinner is served.

 These Pot Stickers work really well for a party, or even just for a make ahead dinner.
 You can get them to the point where they are all filled, stick them in the fridge and then cook them up right before your guests arrive.
 Or you can cook them all the way through, keep them in the fridge and then re-heat in a 250 degree oven for about 15 minutes.
 They taste fantastic either way.

 How Do You Make These Pork Dumplings?

 Mix the ingredients for the filling in a bowl.
 Ground pork, ginger, garlic…all the good stuff.